mikeddecker/judge/paper/voorstel/voorstel.md

 Now that we better now a part of the information, let's talk more about skills.
 Translate 2.7
 split in general info
-2.7.1 single rope & single rope skillmatrix (translate) 2.7.2 double dutch singles & skillmatrix (TODO)
+2.7.1 single rope & single rope skill-matrix (translate) 2.7.2 double dutch singles & skill-matrix (TODO)

 maybe 2.7.1 - 2.7.4